bees-hive/elegant-git/docs/commands.md

 The command provides full control of what modifications should be included by starting an interactive commit process.

-The command doesn't allow to modify the history of the default development branch.
+The command doesn't allow to modify the history of the protected branches.

 Approximate commands flow is
 ```bash